emanguy/Curse-of-Strahd/Ongoing Quests/Reuniting with Bam's Fam.md

 * Urwin will warn Bam that there's a ring of detection crystals surrounding the slavers' camp to warn them of intruders.
   * It's possible to dislodge them but you'd need to be very careful about it - at least 2 must be dislodged from trees in the Svalich Woods in order to open up a sufficiently sized area to pass through undetected
   * It's also being patrolled by several members of the [[Dusk Elf Slavers]] who may show up while trying to dislodge the crystals.
 (They will appear if I roll a **5 or lower** on a pure luck roll)
-  * There is another way - the slavers on patrol carry pendants with fragments of the same crystal used for the detection crystals
+  * There is another way - the slavers on patrol wear pendants with fragments of the same crystal used for the detection crystals.
+If you can steal one from them without being detected you could use it to get the party through
+  * The patrolling slavers can set of an alert of intruders using the pendants though - it's effectively a concentration spell they can cast as an action which will activate if their concentration isn't broken by their next turn in a round of combat
+* After the party makes it past the

 ## What's happened so far
 * Bam has been having recurring nightmares involving childhood memories with his parents